 The Research Base

-The Mutt-i-grees® Curriculum bridges the domains of humane education and social-emotional learning, building on children's natural affinity for pets and providing a real-life context within which to teach social and emotional skill.
+The Mutt-i-grees® Curriculum bridges the domains of humane education and social-emotional learning, building on children's natural affinity for pets and providing a real-life context within which to teach social and emotional skills.
 The goal is to support the development of confident and caring children who can make a difference in the lives of people, animals, and the environment.

 The Curriculum is based on the Resiliency Model.
 The research on resiliency has shown the importance of providing families with support services as well as increasing families' skills to enable them to cope during times of stress.
 Children, too, need to be equipped with effective skills, strategies, and resources to deal with stressors or challenges they may encounter.